Last mile delivery

 You can add them as tasks to driver schedules to raise the route density on all orders and, thus, decrease cost per delivery across the board.

-If you truly want to minimise the risks and costs associated with free delivery, it’s vital to optimise your entire delivery operations.
+If you truly want to minimize the risks and costs associated with free delivery, it’s vital to optimize your entire delivery operations.

 Taking a platform approach to delivery management can get you there.